2nd Maccabees Chapter 7

 ;

-7:17 Just wait and you and see his mighty power will torment you and your offspring.
+7:17 Just you wait and see his mighty power will torment you and your offspring.

 Hebrew Noun: Common Masculine Plural Construct root word is Elohim for more info on the word click here